 - Delivery - After installation, ensure that gas flow and pressure are consistent and unimpeded.

 - Waste - The purpose of the WAGD system should always be to ensure that gas is making its way safely outside, without getting trapped in any part of the anesthetic gas system, maximizing the safety of the physicians and patients as well as securing the OR.

-The use of medical gas requires proper installation, consistent maintenance, testing/monitoring, safety practices and inspection.
+Medical gas use requires proper installation, consistent maintenance, testing/monitoring, safety practices, and inspection.

 Medical Gas Installer Requirements

 Medical gas installers must be proficient and experienced in the installation of medical gas and vacuum systems covered by the ASSE Series 6000 Standard.
 "Installers include anyone who works on or installs piping or components, including brazers."